akeneo/pim-api-docs/content/getting-started/quick-start-my-first-webhook/step-1.md

 ## Send data to Mockbin

-Now, log into your 5.x or Serenity PIM and go to the event subscriptions page of the connection you created before.
+Now, log into your Serenity PIM and go to the event subscriptions page of the connection you created before.
 Fill in the URL field with the URL of your Bin and click on the `Test` button.

 ::: warning